awsdocs/amazon-pinpoint-developer-guide/doc-source/validate-phone-numbers.md

 }
 ```

-For information about supported methods, parameters, and schemas, see [Phone Number Validate](https://docs.aws.amazon.com/pinpoint/latest/apireference/phone-number-validate.html) in the *Amazon Pinpoint API Reference*\.
+For information about supported methods, parameters, and schemas, see [Phone number validate](https://docs.aws.amazon.com/pinpoint/latest/apireference/phone-number-validate.html) in the *Amazon Pinpoint API Reference*\.

 You can also use the AWS CLI to quickly validate individual phone numbers\.